Multilayer network science: theory, methods, and applications: Theory and Methods

-Actually, through the behavior of $\lambda_2$ as a function of the interlayer connectivity, we can directly identify when multiplex networks will behave effectively as if each layer were an independent network, or instead when multiplexity kicks in with its emerging effects on the dynamics.
+Actually, through the behaviour of $\lambda_2$ as a function of the interlayer connectivity, we can directly identify when multiplex networks will behave effectively as if each layer were an independent network, or instead when multiplexity kicks in with its emerging effects on the dynamics.
 This has been shown in a simplified model of a two-layered network where the interlayer connections are weighted by a homogeneous parameter $p$ in~\cite{radicchi2013abrupt}, but the arguments are general for networks with a larger number of layers.
 The algebraic connectivity of the supra-Laplacian $\mathcal{L}$ reads $\lambda_2(\mathcal{L}) = 2p$ for $p<p^*$ and is upper-bounded such that $\lambda_2(\mathcal{L}) \leq \lambda_2 ( \mathcal{L_A} + \mathcal{L_B})/ 2$ for $p \geq p^*$, the critical point being $p^* \leq \lambda_2 ( \mathcal{L_A} + \mathcal{L_B})/ 4$.
 As it can be guessed graphically, but proved mathematically, the first derivative of $\lambda_2(\mathcal{L})$ is discontinuous.
 This emerges as a result of the crossing of two distinct groups of eigenvalues.
 Actually, these crossing events appear for the other eigenpairs of the graph Laplacian, with the exception of the smallest and largest eigenvalues.
 Consequently, this results in discontinuities in the first derivatives of the corresponding eigenvalues~\cite{radicchi2013abrupt}.

-The stability of the synchronized state in these systems can be analyzed using the Master Stability Function (MSF) formalism~\cite{pecora98}, which allows us to reduce the problem to a spectral one.
-The synchronizability of a network can be assessed by the eigenratio
+The stability of the synchronised state in these systems can be analysed using the Master Stability Function (MSF) formalism~\cite{pecora98}, which allows us to reduce the problem to a spectral one.
+The synchronisability of a network can be assessed by the eigenratio

-being $\lambda_N$ the largest eigenvalue of the Laplacian matrix.
-A smaller eigenratio $R$ implies greater synchronizability, since it indicates a wider range of coupling strengths for which the synchronized solution remains stable.
+where $\lambda_N$ is the largest eigenvalue of the Laplacian matrix.
+A smaller eigenratio $R$ implies greater synchronisability, since it indicates a wider range of coupling strengths for which the synchronised solution remains stable.